AllStarLink/ASL3-Manual/docs/voter/about-voter.md

 The [Original Documentation Package](https://github.com/AllStarLink/Voter/blob/master/docs/votersystem.pdf) (NO LONGER CURRENT) for the original VOTER system is still available.
 For current documentation, see the rest of the sections in this part of the manual, or the documentation of the commercially-available [RTCM](./assets/rtcm_manual.pdf) product.

-For a number years, I have been asked about, and have been considering the possibility of the implementation of a multiple site remote receiver voting system that runs with VOIP on `Asterisk/app_rpt`.
+For a number of years, I have been asked about, and have been considering the possibility of the implementation of a multiple site remote receiver voting system that runs with VOIP on `Asterisk/app_rpt`.
 The more I looked into it, the more I realized that it was a **FAR** from a trivial task.

 The main problem to overcome is that when you have multiple streams of audio information from multiple receivers, you need a concise and accurate way of synchronizing all of the audio, so that if switching of streams occurs, there will be no inconsistencies in the audio.
 This is far more easily done on conventional, RF-linked voting systems, being that the delay between the receiver and the transmitter site is very minimal (basically the speed of light) and is painfully consistent.
 Not so on the Internet.
 The packet delays can be extremely long and varied, and it makes the task of synchronization far more difficult.